visual-localization/combined_vpr_rpr/README.md

 ### Mapfree Dataset coordinate system
 - Quaternion and Translation is given in the camera world coordinate system.
-- In other worlds, from a point in the camera coordinate system of an image, its absolute position can be calculated as:
+- In other words, from a point in the camera coordinate system of an image, its absolute position can be calculated as:

 $abs_{point} = (cam_{point} - t) * q^{-1}$